-Orientation Examination: The examination of the module Theory of Knowledge constitutes the LAS "Orientation Examination" (see Study and Examination Regulations §18).
+• Orientation Examination: The examination of the module Knowledge in Context as well as one of the three Introductions to Majors constitute the LAS "Orientation Examination" (see Study and Examination Regulations §19).
 You must complete this examination by the end of your second semester.